 All eligible 8th grade student athletes MUST participate in sports at the middle school level.
-8th grade students that are over aged (August 1, 2006) and have a 2.0 can participate at their home zoned High School at the J. V. level.
+8th grade students that are over aged (August 1, 2008) and have a 2.0 can participate at their home zoned High School at the J. V. level.
+Additionally, 8th graders may compete in their home zoned High School JV programs in the following sports -

-3. Specialty Schools - Athletic Participation Opportunities for 2021-2022 a.
-Lake Taylor MS: all 6th-8th graders would participate at Lake Taylor School.
+- Baseball - Basketball - Field Hockey - Softball - 3.
+Specialty Schools Athletic Participation Opportunities for 2023-2024 Academy of International Studies at Rosemont - a.
+Lake Taylor MS: all 6th-8th graders would participate at Lake Taylor School. - \ Transportation will be provided by Norfolk Public Schools. - b.

-Academy of International Studies at Rosemont

-- Transportation will be provided by Norfolk Public Schools. - b.
 Home zoned school: Parent must provide their own transportation to home zoned school.